youyanggu/covid19_projections/about.md

 [Back to Top](#top)

-## Data
+## Data and Output

 To make our projections, we use the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports), what is considered by experts to be the "gold standard" reference data.
 We do not use case-related data in our modeling due to reasonings alluded to [here](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/).

-Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/tree/master/projections).
+Every day, raw daily projections for all 50 US states and select international countries will be uploaded onto our [GitHub page](https://github.com/youyanggu/covid19_projections/tree/master/projections).
+We are projecting future deaths as reported by Johns Hopkins CSSE.
+For the US, this includes both **confirmed and probable deaths**

 Because the model factors in new data on a daily basis, it will be more accurate over time as more data becomes available.
 We are currently in the process of submitting our findings for publication, but due to the current circumstances we are prioritizing the public release of our research.

 ## Contact